markusmeingast/Pulse-Monitor/README.md

 * <del>Switched from micros() to millis() due to rollover issue after 71min. millis() sould be fine for ~50days.</del>
 * Recorded 2x 10min with millis().
 Signals good, no significant issues.
 Time stamp may be of by 10% though...
 * Recorded additional 6x 10min.
 Some interference seems present.
 Possibly be cell phone?
-* Fixed micros() with roll over, by siwtching to next_read and delta checking.
+* Fixed micros() with roll over, by switching to next_read and delta checking.
 Seems feasible.
+Will ignore time-stamp except for frequency checking and consistency.

+## 18.07.2019
+Further development of processing chain.
+* Peak detection works on other data as well.
+* Splitting tested for peak+70samples (~0.35s) at resting heart rate.
+* Splitting could potentially be improved at bottom peak, e.g. lowest peak ~40-80 samples after highest peak.
+* <del>Moved min_dist from 50 to 80 to capture event at 20190712-161609 @ ~72s.
+Need more events!!!</del>
+* Prepared all of the up-to-now recorded data into single peak samples (~7400).
+First ML RNN model can be fed with this.
+* Second event found at 20190717-121646 @ 164s
+* Combine events with following peak for consistency?
+Following peak strongly influenced in length by event using 70 sample cut.
+Keeping as is for now for first testing.

 ## Open Topics / Concept issues
 * <del>Serial read frequency (DAQ and transfer should be min ~50Hz)</del>
-* Time stamp reset / roll-over check?
+* <del>Time stamp reset / roll-over check?</del>
 * Unstable/nonrobust serial communication between Pi and Uno
 * Tensorflow lite model transfer (CPU/GPU --> ARM)
-* Sensor setup on PI/Nano
+* <del>Sensor setup on PI/Nano</del>
-* Beat splitting method
+* Beat splitting method, may need improvement
-* Buffering
+* <del>Buffering</del>

 ## Software build versioning